-I teach at a Uni and this is my take on the forex markets
+I teach at a Uni and this is my take on currency trading

 I'm an Assistant Professor of Economics at a well-known government university in the country.
 Being part of the regular faculty, I teach various classes relating to economics and operations of the financial markets.
 Not going to name myself (to protect my privacy), and I have also tried to use simple English words instead of complex jargon, that is usually associated with finance.
 Hopefully, it should provide useful information to folks out there.